 We’ve been working on the makeover of the living room in our beach condo for months and I’m finally starting to put the finishing touches on the room!

 This is how the living room was looking shortly after we moved all of our furniture in.
-The original draperies and wall-to-wall carpeting were still in place and the whole thing was looking very uninspiring.
-We’ve lived with these non-functioning, falling-off-the-rod, aggravating draperies ever since last August and I’ve been itching to replace them!
+The original draperies and wall-to-wall carpeting were still in place and the whole thing was looking very uninspiring and bland.
+We’ve lived with these non-functioning, falling-off-the-rod, aggravating draperies ever since last August and I’ve been itching to replace them ASAP!

 I ordered oodles of fabric samples online and shopped every local store I could think, all to no avail.
 So frustrating.
 But then, THEN(!), I remembered that we recently had a brand new mega fabric store called The Interior Alternative open here in Greensboro, NC.
 I found the PERFECT fabric there!
 Don’t worry – you can take advantage of this awesome resource even if you don’t live near one of their six locations – read more below.

-I needed actual functioning draperies, that I could completely close, but would still look pretty when they’re open.
+I had to have actual functioning draperies, that I could completely close, but would still look pretty when they’re open.
 To save on the amount of fabric that I needed, I made simple flat panels that hang from clip-on rings instead of pleated draperies that hang from drapery hooks.
-Be sure to come back next week where I’ll share step-by-step directions for how to make a flat drapery panel just like the professional workrooms do.
+Be sure to come back next week where I’ll share step-by-step directions for how to make a flat drapery curtain panel just like the professional workrooms do.

 Let me tell you more about The Interior Alternative, because this is a place that you NEED to know about, even if you don’t live near one of their locations!